mjosc/chromalite/README.md

 * Refactoring the in-memory database's state to match that of the redux store
 * Building out the context menu functionality
 * Implement the container/presentational component pattern
+* Add tooltips for navigation and project/scheme edits